-Paul is a well-rounded business professional, with experience across a range of disciplines, including, manufacturing, sales, business development, quality, manufacturing, government, aerospace, transportation and military.
-He spearheaded new technology innovation and development across a number of areas, including airbag and crash safety, technology transfer from aerospace to commercial, new engine control systems fueling to name but a few Highlights include responsibility for complete automotive interior projects, Global R/D co-ordination for interiors for major Tier One’s, Australian Trade Commissioner, and consultant to a range of companies around the world.
-He has extensive global experience managing new technology development and deployment in Transportation, Military and Aerospace.
+A well-rounded business professional, with experience across a range of disciplines, including, manufacturing, sales, business development, quality, manufacturing, government, aerospace, transportation and military.
+Spearheaded new technology innovation and development across a number of areas, including airbag and crash safety, technology transfer from aerospace to commercial, new engine control systems fueling to name but a few Highlights include responsibility for complete automotive interior projects, Global R/D co-ordination for interiors for major Tier One’s, Australian Trade Commissioner, and consultant to a range of companies around the world.
+Extensive global experience managing new technology development and deployment in Transportation, Military and Aerospace.

 Paul was raised in the outer suburbs of Melbourne Victoria.
 He attended Ivanhoe Grammar School from 1972 to 1977 and then followed on to complete an Honors degree in Mechanical Engineering at Monash University in 1982.

-Paul began his career within the Ford graduate program at Broadmedows from 1982 to 1985.
-As part of the training program he worked in numerous areas of vehicle manufacturing and development till leaving to join General Motors Holden in 1985, where he was involved initially in supplier quality activities.
-He then went on to be involved in engine and transmission development.
+Paul began his career within the Ford graduate program at Broadmedows from 1982 till 1985.
+As part of the training program, he worked in numerous areas of vehicle manufacturing and development till leaving to join General Motors Holden in 1985, where he was involved initially in supplier quality activities.
+He then progressed on to be involved in engine and transmission development.
 In 1987 Paul left Australia in pursuit of widening his experience in the USA automotive industry and took a position with Ford Motor Company in Detroit.

 Paul has been married for 30 years with two grown children, one of which is a US Army Officer following in the family tradition of service alongside his father, grandfather, and great grandfather.